delta-io/delta-rs/docs/usage/optimize/delta-lake-z-order.md

 This section explains how to Z Order a Delta table.

-Z Ordering colocates similar data in the same files, which allows for more better file skipping and faster queries.
+Z Ordering colocates similar data in the same files, which allows for better file skipping and faster queries.

 Suppose you have a table with `first_name`, `age`, and `country` columns.